 Here are some of our favorite question types to use in Social Studies classes!

-Students can draw, type, underline, and even upload images in a Show Your Work question.
+Students can draw, type, underline, and even upload images in a Drawing question.
 Teachers can likewise draw, type, and upload images to the background!
 Here are some of our favorite uses for Social Studies!

-Tip: Show Your Work questions work best when the student is using a stylus/pen or their finger on a touch-screen device.
-If a student is having difficulties drawing with a mouse, they can always hand draw it and upload a picture.ย
+Tip: Drawing questions work best when the student is using a stylus/pen or their finger on a touch-screen device.
+If a student is having difficulties drawing with a mouse, they can always hand draw it and upload a picture.

 The Free Response question type allows students to type a response at greater length.
 They can also use formatting in their response: bold, italicize, underline, numbers, bullet points, and headings.